soerenmetje/articles/swiss-army-knife-pod/article-swiss-army-knife-pod.md

 # Debug Kubernetes Applications - A Swiss Army Knife Pod

 To debug Kubernetes applications, f.e. the network access of pods, an interactive container shell including all essential tools is great - a Swiss army knife so to speak.
 This is an approach based on the extended Ubuntu image [leodotcloud/swiss-army-knife](https://hub.docker.com/r/leodotcloud/swiss-army-knife) created by [leodotcloud](https://github.com/leodotcloud).

 ## Usage
 ### Create Debugging-Pod
-Spin up a the pod:
+Spin up the pod:

 ``` shell
 kubectl create -n mynamespace -f - <<EOF